Timestamp Shifting

 Timestamp in other file formats

-When RAW files are converted to other formats (HDF5 or CSV) with our tools (e.g. File to HDF5 Converter, File to CSV Converter) we use the default API settings that apply the timestamp shifting, hence the timestamp in those files will be shifted.
+When RAW files are converted to other formats (HDF5, DAT or CSV) with our tools (e.g. File to HDF5 Converter, File to DAT Converter File to CSV Converter) we use the default API settings that apply the timestamp shifting, hence the timestamp in those files will be shifted.

-• For CSV, note that our Standalone decoder samples are not using the SDK API and are writing the raw timestamps in the output CSV file.
-Hence CSV files produced by those samples will not have the same timestamps as the one produced by our CSV converters (C++ CSV Converter and Python CSV converter).
+• For CSV, note that our Standalone decoder samples do not use the SDK API and write raw/absolute timestamps directly to the output CSV file.
+As a result, the CSV files produced by these samples will contain the same timestamps as those generated by C++ CSV Converter when using the --disable-timestamp-shifting option.

-• For HDF5, note that the offset mentioned in the HDF5 format section should not be confused with the timestamp shift.
+• For HDF5, the offset mentioned in the HDF5 format section should not be confused with the timestamp shift.
 This offset is only related to the way the indexes are stored.
-For the events, they are stored with their shifted timestamps (and the shift value is not saved in the file).
+Event data within HDF5 files are stored with shifted timestamps, and the shift value itself is not saved in the file.